2023 Armed Forces Basketball Championships Finals, EJ Hersom

-Air Force Capt.
-Matt Dougherty puts up a shot during a game with Army for 3rd place in the 2023 Armed Forces Men’s and Women’s Basketball Championships at Fort Moore, Ga.
+Navy Ensign Mary Robey, right, and Marine Corps Capt.
+Briana Allen battle for a rebound as their teams compete for 3rd place in the 2023 Armed Forces Men’s and Women’s Basketball Championships at Fort Moore, Ga.
 Nov.
 5, 2023.
 (DoD photo by EJ Hersom)

 |Date Taken: